Thermodynamics of a rotating hadron resonance gas with van der Waals interaction

 The equilibrium single-particle phase space distribution can be calculated with the help of the matrix element in Eq. (\ref{matel4}).
 The spacial integral form in Eq. (\ref{matel1}) allows us to write the phase-space distribution as:

-A non-relativistic thermodynamic equilibrium system with given angular momentum $\omega$ can have a rigid velocity according to $\bold{v} = \omegav\times \bold{R}$, which in the relativistic system adds another constraint of $|\omegav\times \bold{R}| \ll 1$.
-Therefore the ratio between $\omega$ and $T$ is very small for a proper macroscopic system (and in fact, for the majority of practical reasons), i.e.: $\frac{\hbar \omega}{KT} \ll 1$.
+A non-relativistic thermodynamic equilibrium rotating system is possible when the rotation is rigid \cite{Becattini:2007nd, landau}.
+That is, for a system of size $x$, we can define a constant angular velocity vector, $\omega$, so as to have the rigid velocity, $\bold{v} = \omegav\times \bold{x}$, which in the relativistic system adds another constraint of $|\omegav\times \bold{x}| \ll 1$ in natural units.
+Therefore the ratio between $\omega$ and $T$ is very small for a proper macroscopic system (and in fact, for the majority of practical reasons), i.e.: $\frac{\hbar \omega}{k_{B}T} \ll 1$.
 As a result, the lowest order term in $\omega/T$ is a good approximation for the difference between the momenta in the exponent of Eq. (\ref{phsp}).

 This results in the phase-space distribution function in Eq. (\ref{phsp}) becoming;